RICH-DAD-YU/HotelManagement/README.md

  ### 4. Exit
   * It means exit the program.

   As you can see from reading, It's so simple program right?
-I hope this program is helpful, and if you have anyfeedback please tell me.
+I hope this program is helpful, and if you have any feedback please tell me.
   Thank you everyone.